The following items address frequently asked questions concerning structural design requirements within the jurisdiction of the City of Portland.

-Wind: Design wind pressures are to be determined using the 3-second gust wind speed and the procedures of the 2005 edition of Minimum Design Loads for Buildings and Other Structures (ASCE 7-05) or in accordance with the alternate method contained in the OSSC (if applicable).
-The design wind speeds for the City of Portland is 95 MPH (3-second gust).
+Wind: Design wind pressures are to be determined using the 3-second gust wind speed and the procedures of the 2010 edition of Minimum Design Loads for Buildings and Other Structures (ASCE 7-10) or in accordance with the alternate method contained in the OSSC (if applicable).
+The design wind speeds 3-second gust for the City of Portland are:

 Wind exposure category is site dependent and must be determined by the Engineer of Record based upon site conditions.

 - All locations within or administered by the City of Portland are classified as Seismic Design Category D in accordance with the procedures of the OSSC.